Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 See if you qualify for a lower rate in less than 2 minutes

 Deploying while owning a vehicle creates a real financial headache — why pay for full car insurance on a car you're not driving?
 The good news is that military members have options most civilians don't, including the ability to suspend liability and collision coverage while keeping essential comprehensive protection on a stored vehicle.
-Understanding these options before you deploy can save you hundreds, sometimes thousands, of dollars.
+Both USAA and GEICO offer deployment storage programs that can dramatically cut your premiums, and USAA's average full coverage rate of approximately $1,188–$1,260/year in 2026 sits well below the national average of $2,101–$2,930/year depending on the source.

-This guide breaks down everything you need to know about car insurance during military deployment: how to reduce your coverage without risking a lapse, which insurers offer the best military deployment benefits, what the SCRA does and doesn't protect, and how to get fully covered again the moment you return home.
+This guide covers everything you need to know about car insurance during military deployment: how to reduce your coverage without risking a lapse, which insurers offer the best deployment benefits, updated 2026 rate comparisons, what the SCRA does and doesn't protect, overseas coverage under the updated U.S. Government Rental Car Program (June 2025 Version 2 update), and how to get fully covered again the moment you return home.

 Key Pinch Points

-• Suspend liability, keep comprehensive to protect your stored car
+• Suspend liability and collision — keep comprehensive to protect your stored car

 Compare Car Insurance Rates in Ohio